-Immediately remove the lenses.
-Immediately remove the lenses.
+In mediately remove the lenses.
 If the discomfort or problem stops, the patient should look closely at the lens.
 If the lens is in any way damaged, do not put the lens back on the eye.
 The patient should place the lens in the storage case and contact the eye care practitioner.
-If the lens has dirt, an eyelash, or other foreign body on it, or the problem stops and the lens appears undamaged, the patient should thoroughly clean, rinse, and disinfect the lenses; then reinsert them.
+If the lens has dirt, an eyealsh, or other foreign body on it, or the problem stops and the lens appears undamaged, the patient should thoroughly clean, rinse, and disinfect the lenses; then reinser them.
 After reinsertion, if the problem continues, the patient should immediately remove the lenses and consult his or her eye care practitioner.

-If the above symptoms continue after removal of the lens, or upon reinsertion in the above symptoris continue after retrioval or time tens, or upon retriser of a lens, or upon insertion of a new lens, the patient should immediately remove the lenses and contact his or her eye care practitioner or physician, who must determine the need for examination, treatment or referral without delay.
+If the above symptoms continue after removal of the lens, or upon reinsertion

+In the above symptoms commute after removal of the items, or upon remisen of a lens, or upon insertion of a new lens, the patient should immediately remove the lenses and contact his or her eye care practitioner or physician, who must determine the need for examination, treatment or referral without delay.
 (See Important Treatment Information for Adverse Reactions.)
 A serious condition such as infection, corneal ulcer, corneal vascularization, or iritis may be present, and may progress rapidly.
 Less serious reactions such as abrasions, epithelial staining or bacterial conjunctivitis must be managed and treated carefully to avoid more serious complications.